AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/crm/salesforce-configuration/sales-insight-actions-configuration-in-salesforce.md

 >[!NOTE]
 >
->You can disable all MSI Actions features by simply unchecking the “Enable MSI Actions” checkbox.
+>You can disable all MSI Actions features by simply unchecking the "Enable MSI Actions" checkbox.

 ## MSI-Actions Governance {#msi-actions-governance}